rochefort-lab/fissa/README.rst

 calcium imaging toolboxes which can be used to automatically detect cells.

 You can try out each of the example notebooks interactively in your browser on Binder_ (note that it may take 10 minutes for Binder to boot up).
-Our binder environment runs in Python 3.9, which to our knowledge is not supported by SIMA.
+Note that our binder environment runs in Python 3.9, which is not supported by SIMA.
 As such, the SIMA notebook can be viewed but not run on Binder.

 +---------------------------+-------------------------------------------------------------------------------------+---------------------------------------------------------------+